Drekkg/chord_sequencer/README.md

 - The local storage was also tested by selcting a key and mode, closing the app and reopening to check the corrrect key and mode were displayed.
 Local storage for the modal was also erased in the browser settings and the app was opened to check that the modal opened on load.
 - Javascript was also disabled in the browser to check that the Javascript not enabled message was displayed.

-## Bugs
+### Bugs
+There were a lot of bugs during development that were fixed along the way.
+Stack Overflow was an invaluable resource in this regard.
+Also the js validator showed up a few errors on the first couple of passes.
+#### Major Bug
-Major hair pulling bug, where multiple event listeners were being added to a single button.
+A major hair pulling bug,was where multiple event listeners were being added to a single button.
 Which caused a single chord button to trigger multiple notes from different keys.
-The bug was tracked down to event listeners being added in a for each loop each time key or mode was changed.
+Causing a cacophony.
+It was really tricky to track down the cause, because it would only happen after I changed the root note.
+The bug was eventually  tracked down to event listeners being added in a for each loop each time the key or mode was changed.
 The fix was to change the order, first create the event listeners and then have the event listener call a function that parses the inner HTML changing the chord, key and mode to be played.